Tnixc/simple/README.md

 <!-- for a component which contains a <slot></slot> -->
 ```

-If no content inside a slot component is provided, it will use the fallbacks inside the `<slot>` tags.
-To access components in folders, use `:`s to separate them like so:
+If no content inside a slot component is provided, it will use the fallbacks
+inside the `<slot>` tags.
+To access components in folders, use a `:` to separate
+them like so:

 ```html
 <Folder:Component />